Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 PicoScope Light Mode Theme

-Click More, Try clicking the stars to move items to and from the main menu.
+Click More, Try clicking the stars next to the controls to move items to and from the main menu.

 Moving the Side Panel Left and Right